Sirupsen/sirupsen.github.io/_posts/2017-11-29-day-12-zero-to-mvp-in-30-days.md

 ---
 layout: post
-title: Day 11 - Zero to MVP in 30 Days - Checking in
+title: Day 12 - Zero to MVP in 30 Days - A look at cold validation
 ---

 <div class="intro">